sureshkumarps006/JavaPrograms/README.md

 25) LinkedHashMapp class is to demonstrate the properties of LinkedHashMap class which follows insertion order and doesn't allow duplicate entries.
 26) ExtendingThread class is to demonstrate Thread by extending the Thread Class and using the getName method to get the thread name.
 27) ThreadDemo class is to demonstrate the join method by extending the Thread Class
+28) ImplementingThread class is to demonstrate the creation of an Thread by Implementing the Runnable Interface and using the getName method to get the thread name.
+29) RunnableImplementation class is to demonstrate the join method by Implementing the Runnable interface.
+30) IncrementandDecrementCount class is to demostrate the working of an two threads by incrementing and decrementing the count variable.